arvvoid/plugin.video.hbogoeu/README.md

 * HBO Go Asia (https://www.hbogoasia.com/)  [NOT SUPPORTED BY THIS ADD-ON] [#8](https://github.com/arvvoid/plugin.video.hbogoeu/issues/8)
 * HBO Go Latin America (https://www.hbogo.com.br/)  [NOT SUPPORTED BY THIS ADD-ON] [#8](https://github.com/arvvoid/plugin.video.hbogoeu/issues/8)

-These operators might have a login procedure not supported by the add-on at the moment ([#5](https://github.com/arvvoid/plugin.video.hbogoeu/issues/5)) :

-* Czech Republic: Skylink [REDIRECT LOGIN]
-* Czech Republic: UPC CZ [REDIRECT LOGIN]
-* Polonia: Cyfrowy Polsat [REDIRECT LOGIN]
-* Romania: Telekom Romania [REDIRECT LOGIN]
-* Romania: UPC Romania [REDIRECT LOGIN]
-* Romania: Vodafone Romania 4GTV+ [REDIRECT LOGIN]
-* Slovakia: Skylink [REDIRECT LOGIN]
-* Slovakia: UPC CZ [REDIRECT LOGIN]

-A special login procedure might be necessary for those and is not implemented, still waiting for concrete confirmation if the add-on works using standard operator login for those.
-If you use one of these operators please try to play a video with the latest version and post a full debug log (https://kodi.wiki/view/Log_file/Easy) here or on github no matter the outcome.
-ISSUE [#5](https://github.com/arvvoid/plugin.video.hbogoeu/issues/5).

-ALL OTHER OPERATORS SHOULD WORK WITH NO ISSUE.

 PLEASE IF YOU ARE REPORTING AN ISSUE PROVIDE Kodi Debug Logs: https://kodi.wiki/view/Log_file/Easy .
 Without a full log is difficult or impossible to guess what's going on.

 REQUIRMENTS: